The law allows you to file a food poisoning lawsuit against the

 - punitive damages.

-In this article, our California personal injury lawyers discuss the following frequently asked questions about food poisoning lawsuits:
+In this article, our California personal injury lawyers discuss the following:

-- 6. Can a sick restaurant employee get me sick?
+- 6. Can a restaurant employee get me sick?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-- That the defendant’s negligence was a substantial factor in causing the harm (“causation”).1
+- The restaurant’s breach was a substantial factor in causing your food poisoning (“causation”).1

-Example: Steven orders a hamburger at a diner in Culver City.
-The cook making the hamburger went to the bathroom and did not wash his hands when he came back to the kitchen.
-The cook passes bacteria onto the burger when putting it on a plate.
-Steven eats the hamburger and contracts hepatis.
+Example: Steven orders a hamburger at a diner.
+The cook, who forgot to wash his hands, passes bacteria onto the burger when putting it on a plate.
+Steven eats the hamburger and contracts hepatitis.
+Steven can sue the diner because the diner is vicariously liable for the cook’s negligence.

 According to the World Health Organization (WHO), the five keys to safer food include: